matthiasjost/dotnet-content-creators/README.md

 * Special thanks [Shreyas Jejurkar](https://twitter.com/ShreyasJejurkar) for sharing a lot of awesome YouTube channels that I didn't know: [List of YouTube channels for .NET C# developers](https://shreyasjejurkar.com/?p=728)
 * Special thanks to the [dotnet Twitter Community](https://twitter.com/i/communities/1488624124817666051) for suggesting creators
 * Flags copied from: https://flagicons.lipis.dev / https://github.com/lipis/flag-icons

+## Links to this List
+* [Twitter List to follow](https://twitter.com/i/lists/1567240908059430912): Does not include all creators as some have deactivated to be addable to Twitter lists
+* URL to this repository: [github.com/matthiasjost/dotnet-content-creators](github.com/matthiasjost/dotnet-content-creators)
+* Alternative link with redirection: [content-creators.net](https://www.content-creators.net)